Private Members’ Statement: Dorothy Irwin

 At 23 years of age, she married Bob Irwin from Grassmere, and the couple raised three sons.
 Dorothy has a remarkable family, including five grand-children, five great-grandchildren.

 At 100 years of age, she keeps busy by reading, doing puzzles and visiting with her family.
-Ms. Irwin’s secret to living a long life is hard work so you never have time to get sick.
+Ms. Irwin’s secret to living a long life is to work hard so you never have time to get sick.

 Madam Speaker, please join me in congratulating Dorothy Irwin on this noteworthy birthday and wishing her all the best in the years to come.